ZhiRongDev/HiCPEP/docs/source/code_for_paper.rst

 Prerequisites
 -------------
 * Make sure you have enough disk size for at least 120 GB, and the wifi connection is stable.
+* Make sure you have at least 16 GB memory.
 * Make sure you have installed HiCPAP in your system.

 Quick start